crillab/rubens/README.md

 ## Software requirements

-RUBENS requires `java` (with version at least 10) and `maven` to be installed.
+RUBENS requires `java` (with version at least 11) and `maven` to be installed.
 The additional dependencies will then be automatically installed by `maven`.

+Note that a bug in the javadoc tool provided with jdk-11 prevents the documentation to be generated (see [this ticket](https://bugs.openjdk.java.net/browse/JDK-8208269) for more information).
+You need jdk-12 to generate the javadoc.

 ## Usage